stuartgregorysharpe/CRM.MobileApp.using.ReactNative-GeoCRM/README.md

-# GeoCRM Mobile APP using React Native
+# GeoCRM Mobile APP using-React Native

 Geo CRM is a cutting-edge React Native mobile application designed to provide CRM and CMS.
 Everything is possible.
 (This is the copied repository form my business repository of bitbucket.
 Forked form Bitbucket)